MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Network/v1.0.13/Add-AzureRmLoadBalancerFrontendIpConfig.md

 ```

 ## DESCRIPTION
-The **Add-AzureRmLoadBalancerFrontendIpConifg** cmdlet adds a front-end IP configuration to an azure_2 load balancer.
+The **Add-AzureRmLoadBalancerFrontendIpConifg** cmdlet adds a front-end IP configuration to an Azure load balancer.

 ## EXAMPLES